 Some 200 people attended Miranda’s funeral Mass at St. Anthony of Padua Church in Hamilton, Maryland, where he was a communicant.
 His Catholic faith remained important to Willy throughout his life.
 There were seven speakers at the Mass, including the five Miranda children.
 He is buried in Baltimore’s Gardens of Faith Cemetery.

-“I be all ri’, everybody remember Willie Miranda,” said the shortstop to Barry Gifford in 1976.
-The next year, as White Sox owner Bill Veeck celebrated the club’s unsung heroes, another Chicago writer, Bob Logan in the Chicago Tribune, also refreshed fans’ memories.
+“I be all ri’, everybody remember Willie Miranda,” said the shortstop to Barry Gifford in 1976.70 The next year, as White Sox owner Bill Veeck celebrated the club’s unsung heroes, another Chicago writer, Bob Logan in the Chicago Tribune, also refreshed fans’ memories.
 Logan’s article led off by emphasizing, “The way Willie Miranda played it, baseball was fun.”71

 With the passage of time and the absence of video, however, it has grown more difficult to conjure up images of Miranda’s magic at short.
 Yet we can take it on faith from his peers.
-One of those men is another survivor of pre-Castro Cuban ball: Tony Taylor, a fellow infielder with Almendares in the late ’50s.
+One of those men is another survivor of pre-Castro Cuban ball: Tony Taylor, Willy’s double-play partner with Almendares in the late ’50s.
 “To me, Willy Miranda was the best shortstop I ever saw.
 The way he moved to field a ball, there were no bad hops with Willy Miranda.
-This guy was unbelievable.”
+This guy was unbelievable.”72

 Grateful acknowledgment to Willy Miranda Jr. and the Miranda family for their assistance, and also to Conrado Marrero for his memories.
 Thanks also to SABR member Kit Krieger and Rogelio Marrero for helping to obtain Marrero’s input.